cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 The packing references described in {{sec-packed-cbor}} assume that packing tables have been set up.

-By default, all three tables are empty (zero-length arrays).
+By default, both tables are empty (zero-length arrays).

 Table setup can happen in one of two ways: